-Migraine is a common, ongoing condition marked by paroxysmal, unilateral attacks of moderate to severe throbbing headache which is aggravated by routine physical activity (e.g., walking or climbing stairs) and associated with nausea, vomiting, and/or photophobia and phonophobia.
+Migraine is a common, ongoing condition marked by paroxysmal, unilateral attacks of moderate to severe throbbing headache.2 Migraines are aggravated by routine physical activity (e.g., walking or climbing stairs) and associated with nausea, vomiting, and/or photophobia and phonophobia.
 Migraines have been defined as chronic or episodic.
-Chronic migraine is described by the International Headache Society as headache occurring on $\geq 15$ days/month for more than 3 months, which has the features of migraine headache on $\geq 8$ days/month.
+Chronic migraine is described by the International Headache Society as headache occurring on ≥ 15 days/month for more than 3 months, which has the features of migraine headache on ≥ 8 days/month.
 Episodic migraine is characterized by headaches that occur < 15 days/month.